• Home

 Garden 2017, with a brand new wooden fence.

-The new garden is just a little bigger than the old one; it’s sized 16′ x 32′ (512 sq. ft.), rectangular, not oval.
+The new garden is just a little bigger than the old one; it’s sized 16′ x 32′ (512 sq. ft.).
+It’s rectangular, not oval.
 We sunk 4x4x8′ posts down 2.5′ into the ground in cement, leaving 5.5′ atop so that we could attach fencing.
 There’s an actual gate too (as opposed to an opening that we snagged and squeezed through in the old fence).

 Pete digging holes for our new garden fence posts.

-One thing we really have working for us is the fact that our soil has a lot of sand in it; we hit the occasional root, but no rocks and no dense clay.
+One thing we really have working for us is the fact that our soil has a lot of sand in it.
+We hit the occasional root, but no rocks and no dense clay.
 I mean, look at this.
 Post holes are never easy, but we couldn’t have it easier.

 5″ below the surface, this soil = sand.
 Like that fancy, moldable polymer sand on display at the entrance to every Brookstone.
 Amazes me every time we dig! #merrypadathome #rochesterny #lakeontario